kachick/renovate-config-asdf/README.md

 }
 ```

-If you want to narrow Renovate effect for example you are basically using dependabot, removing `config:base` and specifying `enabledManagers` might fit.
+If you want to narrow Renovate effect, for example you are basically using dependabot, removing `config:base` and specifying `enabledManagers` might fit.

 ```json
 {